EHS Revisited 2002

 "Jimmy Nopson and I toured the school together.
 When we went into the gym to sign up, he said it looked smaller.
 I said 'no, no!
 Its just the same.'
-I remember my sister who graduated 3 years before me, taking me to the basketball games.
-That was the 1st time I was in the school and I fell in love with her then.
+I remember my sister, who graduated three years before me, taking me to the basketball games.
+That was the first time I was in the school and I fell in love with her then.

 "The Edmonds Public Facilities District is poised to purchase the historic Edmonds Junior High School as part of the city's plan to create a $15 million center for the performing arts," according to an article by Lynn Thompson in the Seattle Times.

 Thompson says the building will be "renovated to create an 800-seat theater, gymnasium and meeting rooms.
 The new arts center will be smaller than proposed earlier," she goes on, "but will allow both for preservation of the school, originally built in 1909, and the renovation of its aging, 1938 auditorium."